-We do not simulate voluntary contributions to the private pension funds (i.e. payments into the 3rd pillar), using observed values from the data instead.
+We do not simulate voluntary contributions to the private pension funds (i.e., payments into the 3rd pillar), using observed values from the data instead.

 As the contribution to the funded scheme is voluntary since 2021, but there is no information about it in the input data, the continuation and suspension of payments (2%+4%) to the II pillar is randomly simulated in EUROMOD using external statistics (suspension of payments by gender and age) received from the Ministry of Finance.
 For 2021 policy year, it is simulated when FYA is switched on, because it was possible to make an application for payment suspension between January and March 2021, but payments to the II pillar will be suspended from September 2021.
+Since 2022, the combination of FYA and baseline is used (FYA - for those whose payment were suspended partly during the year; baseline - for those whose payments have been suspended for the whole year and who already made application in previous year).

-Temporary suspending of the contributions to mandatory funded pension scheme during the COVID crisis is not simulated in EUROMOD this year as it is not known in the input data, who suspended their payments.
+Temporary suspending of the contributions to mandatory funded pension scheme during the COVID crisis is not simulated in EUROMOD as it is not known in the input data, who suspended their payments.
 In addition, relatively few people suspended their payments temporarily (approximately 1.4% of those who have joined the second pillar).

-2.6.2 Employer social contributions (tscer\ee)
+2.6.2 Employer social contributions (tscer ee)

 Employers pay the social tax, which is divided into a health insurance part and a pension insurance part.
-The social tax is applied to gross employment income, subject to the minimum level (see rates in Table 2.15) which is independent of work intensity (i.e. whether working part-time or full-time).
+The social tax is applied to gross employment income, subject to the minimum level (see rates in Table 2.15) which is independent of work intensity (i.e., whether working part-time or full-time).
 The pension insurance component is further allocated between the state pension scheme and funded pension scheme for those employees who have joined the funded pension scheme (it is voluntary since 2021).
 Employers also pay their part of the unemployment insurance contributions.
 Central government pays the social tax, either total or health insurance part, on certain social benefits (see section 2.6.4 for more details).